carsoni4/carsoni4.github.io/SeniorDesign/projectDescription.md

     <summary style="font-size:1.5em; font-weight:bold;">Frontend Information</summary>
     <p>
     While my team has not decided on a frontend solution yet I have put my hat in the ring for sveltejs (web) and svelte native (app).
-We are not 100% sure that an app is going to be plausible to develop on top of the web environment, but I think that using svelte js and native for the frameworks will make it a consistent development experience.
+We are not 100% sure that an appgit is going to be plausible to develop on top of the web environment, but I think that using svelte js and native for the frameworks will make it a consistent development experience.
     </p>
 </details>